Ed Martin (Missouri politician): Political career

+In Missouri

-In August 2006, Governor Matt Blunt appointed Martin as his chief of staff.
+In 2005, Missouri Governor Matt Blunt appointed Martin as chairman of the St. Louis Board of Election Commissioners.
+In August 2006, Blunt appointed Martin as his chief of staff.
 While serving as Blunt's chief of staff, Martin was linked to the controversial firing of Scott Eckersley, then Deputy General Counsel for Blunt.
 In the summer of 2007, Martin's office had resisted providing his emails to an investigative reporter from the Springfield (MO) News-Leader, who was investigating whether Martin used his office to influence outside groups against political opponents.
 Martin claimed there were no emails that pertained to the issue.
 A Blunt spokesman said the administration did not have a policy of retaining emails, although the state Sunshine Law requiring retention for 3 years is widely known.

 The administration claimed it had fired Eckersley because he had violated internal policies.
 He filed a lawsuit against Martin and Blunt for his firing, saying he had been trying to enforce the state law for retention of emails.
 Several major media outlets filed suit to gain access to Martin's and other emails of the administration.
 Martin resigned as chief of staff in November 2007, followed by Blunt's General Counsel, Henry Herschel.

 After a year-long battle to gain access, in November 2008, the Kansas City Star and the St. Louis Post-Dispatch analyzed and reported on 60,000 pages of emails obtained from the administration.
 They found that Martin had used his state office in 2007 improperly to encourage opposition to Attorney General Jay Nixon among anti-abortion groups, as the Democrat Nixon was likely to oppose Blunt in the next election.
 He had also pressured political appointees of state agencies to criticize Nixon's handling of some issues as AG.
 In addition, the newspapers reported that Martin had encouraged outside groups to oppose the nomination of Patricia Breckenridge to an open seat on the Missouri Supreme Court, although Blunt supported her.
 On May 22, 2009, the Missouri Attorney General's office announced that Eckersley's lawsuit against Blunt and others had been settled for $500,000.

 In January 2008, Blunt surprised supporters by announcing he would not seek a second term.
-In February 2008 Governor Blunt appointed Martin as a member of the Missouri State Parks Advisory Board, a position he held until April 2011.
+In February 2008 Governor Blunt appointed Martin as a member of the Missouri State Park Advisory Board, a position he held until April 2011.

 Following Blunt's leaving office, the state completed its own investigation of possible violations of the Sunshine Law under Blunt and Martin.
-It found that the governor's office failed to properly disclose Mr. Martin's emails."
+It found that the governor's office failed to properly disclose Mr. Martin's emails.
 This investigation, which cost the state $2 million, found that Martin had illegally destroyed some emails, in violation of the state's open government or Sunshine Law.